-- Enabled: Indicates if the rule is enabled $\circlearrowleft$ or disabled $\circledcirc$ .
+- Enabled: Indicates if the rule is enabled 0 or disabled 0.
 You can sort the list of rules by state, by clicking the Enabled column. - Rule: Contains the rule name.
-Click the rule name to start the workflow for viewing and editing rule details. - Fatal 2, Critical 3, and Warning A thresholds (multiple-severity rules only): - For expressions that include one registry variable, these columns contain the current value of that variable.
+Click the rule name to start the workflow for viewing and editing rule details. - Fatal Q, Critical Q, and Warning thresholds (multiple-severity rules only): - For expressions that include one registry variable, these columns contain the current value of that variable.
 Click the value to edit it. - For expressions that include multiple registry variables, the column contains an icon

+.
 Clicking that icon shows the list of referenced registry variables and their values.
-Click a value to edit it.

-- For rule states that do not have a conditional expression defined, this column is empty. - Alarms: Contains the number of alarms (multiple-severity rules only) generated by the rule.
+Click a value to edit it. - For expressions that do not include any registry variables, this column contains an icon ⊚.
+Clicking that icon navigates to the Edit Rule dashboard. - For rule states that do not have a conditional expression defined, this column is empty. - Alarms: Contains the number of alarms (multiple-severity rules only) generated by the rule.
 Clicking that column shows a list of alarms indicating for each alarm its severity, when the alarm was generated, and the alarm message. - Applies to: Shows the object name that is applied to this custom rule. - Description: Contains the rule description.